 Soften Your Hair and Dandruff Control Using Coconut Oil

-Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Anonymous and 8 others
+Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Shelley and 7 others

 Coconut oil is extremely versatile, with many uses beyond cooking and eating.
 It's been used for centuries in tropical locations as a hair and skin moisturizer.
 Because of its rich, emollient texture and antifungal properties, coconut oil makes an excellent deep conditioner and dandruff treatment, especially for those with most sensitive skin.
 Plus, coconut oil has the added bonus of a fresh, natural tropical scent and no chemicals.
 Coconut oil is so effective on hair because it contains lauric and caprylic acid, as well as vitamin E, which easily penetrate into the hair shaft to repair it from the inside.
 With regular treatments, you'll have less dandruff and your hair will be softer, stronger, shinier and more manageable.
 Coconut oil can even be used to effectively kill lice, as a natural alternative to other harsh chemical treatments.

 - 1 Deep Conditioning